-PTDFi,j the Power Transfer Distribution Factor for the bus i on transmission component j of the Transmission Constraint k which represents the flow across that transmission component j when an increment of power is injected at bus i and an equivalent amount of power is withdrawn at the Reference Bus.
-The CAISO does not consider the effect of losses in the determination of PTDFs.
+PTDFi,j,k is the Power Transfer Distribution Factor (PTDF) for PNode i on transmission component j of Transmission Constraint m in constraint case k; it is the flow contribution on that transmission component j when an increment of power is injected at PNode i and an equivalent amount of power is withdrawn at the Reference Bus.
+For Market Area Intertie resources at a Scheduling Point, and TSRs at a Transfer Location, the PTDF to an intertie constraint or intertie scheduling limit at that Scheduling Point is +1 for an import and –1 for an export.
+The CAISO does not consider the effect of Transmission Losses in the calculation of PTDFs; they depend only on the network configuration.
+Furthermore, the difference between the PTDFs at two PNodes with respect to any binding Transmission Constraint, and thus the difference between the MCCs of the LMPs at these PNodes, is independent from the selection of the Reference Bus.

-Cj,m is the constraint coefficient for the transmission component j in constraint m.
-When constraint m is a Nomogram, this represents the relevant coefficient for that component.
-When constraint m is any other Transmission Constraint, this coefficient will always be one.
+cj,m is the constraint coefficient for transmission component j of Transmission Constraint m when Transmission Constraint m is a Nomogram; otherwise, this constraint coefficient is always one.